aqandu/airu_gcp_webapp/README.md

-#### Endpoint: /request_model_data
+#### Endpoint: /request_model_data (GET)

 **<u>Description:</u>** Retrieves all sensor data within a given radius of a specified center point and within a given date range.
 If the date range and / or the radius is large expect this query to take some time.
 Data is returned in JSON format.

 **<u>Query parameters:</u>**